 "Dependence on the needs of others."

 This term was originally used to refer to people who lived with alcoholics or addicts, and became dependent on the addict's needs in an unhealthy way.
 However, even a short reading about codependency will prove that the unhealthy habits can apply to most all of us in one way or another.
 The point isn't really to label or define; the point is to understand.
 We need to understand ourselves and our sometimes unhealthy habits in order to grow.
+Another reason for this discussion is that anyone who works with people for very long will undoubtedly run into someone who is struggling in some way with codependent tendencies.
+Here are just a few of a long list of possible characteristics:

 * you make regular sacrifices of yourself to please someone else